isomerpages/moe-yishuninnovajc/_curriculum/Signature Programmes/Student Leadership.md

 </figure>

-Students are also given opportunities to take the lead in Academic and Character &amp; Citizenship Education (CCE) Councils to support the joy of learning.
+Students are also given opportunities to take the lead as Subject Representatives to support the joy of learning.
 In these positions, they spearhead student-led learning experiences for their peers.

 Students are also given the autonomy to form Interest Groups with like-minded peers who share a common passion to contribute to positive school experiences.